 If blemishes are your biggest beauty bugbear, it’s likely you’ve tried everything to calm them down, from switching up your skincare routine to tweaking your diet and taking medication.
 You might think you’ve heard of every acne treatment under the sun, but did you know that scientists have been looking into the possible impact of CBD on blemishes?

-The research for this is still in pre-clinical trials, but initial analysis suggests that cannabinoids have the potential to treat a variety of skin conditions, including acne.
+The research is still in pre-clinical trial stage, but initial analysis suggests that cannabinoids have the potential to treat a variety of skin conditions, including acne.
 Dr. Moltke explains that CBD may be useful because “it can reduce inflammation, helping to calm the redness,” – one of the factors that make breakouts so irritating.
 For those with oily complexions, she adds that CBD “can also [interact] with the cells that produce sebum; the grease in [your pores].
 It can decrease production of sebum, so you have less greasy skin.”

 Whilst the role of CBD in the treatment of acne or other skin conditions is still to be defined, the research to date shows interesting promise for getting rid of those pesky pimples.

 On those nights when sleep eludes you, do you find your mind racing from one stressful thought to the next?
 You’re not alone.
 Around 10% of adults experience insomnia, and an overworked mind is tipped as one of the key triggers.
 You’ve already heard about patients trying CBD for anxiety, so it makes sense that researchers have been looking into its effects on wakeful nights, too.